vedi/knowledge-base/src/documents/unity/profile/Profile_Events.html.md

 ### onGetScoresFinished

-The event is triggered when fetching the scores from the current leaderboard has finished successfully.
+The event is triggered when fetching scores from the current leaderboard has finished successfully.

 ``` cs
 ProfileEvents.OnGetScoresFinished += onGetScoresFinished;